 Who would have thought, out of Wednesday's game, that this would be the dud?
-Manchester United, although their performance was abject, will be happiest with this point away from home.
+Manchester United, although the club's performance was abject, will be happiest with this point away from home.

 Arsenal attacked for most of the second half but just could not find a way through.
-They have now taken one point from their last two in the league – and must now welcome Liverpool to the Emirates in the FA Cup on Sunday.
+The club has now taken one point from its last two in the league – and must now welcome Liverpool to the Emirates in the FA Cup on Sunday.
 It really is crunch time for the Gunners.

-"We have come out of two difficult games and we are still in a strong position," said the Frenchman after a goalless draw that left Arsenal just a point behind leaders Chelsea.
+"We have come out of two difficult games and we are still in a strong position," said the Frenchman after a goalless draw that left Arsenal just a point behind league leader Chelsea.

 "That is the only positive.
 We had two bad results but we are still in a position where we can do it."

-Of more concern to fans, however, was Wenger's acknowledgement that his team had been "nervous" after their hammering at Anfield.
-Title-winners are not supposed to be wracked with self-doubt.
+Of more concern to fans, however, was Wenger's acknowledgment that his team had been "nervous" after its hammering at Anfield.
+Title winners are not supposed to be wracked with self doubt.
 Patrick Vieira did not feel nervous.
 Didier Drogba never seemed nervous.
 Roy Keane, to misappropriate his comment about Sir Alex Ferguson and loyalty, 'doesn't know the meaning of the word'.

 Yet Mesut Ozil, Olivier Giroud and the rest were, according to Wenger.